DInnaD/labnotebook/content/lab-notebook/2011-06-27-monday-warning-signals-manuscript.md

 ---
+categories:
+- ecology
 comments: true
-date: 2011-06-27 12:33:21
+date: 2011-06-27T12:33:21Z
-layout: post
+redirects:
+- /wordpress/archives/2065
+- /archives/2065
 slug: monday-warning-signals-manuscript
-title: 'Monday: Warning Signals Manuscript'
-redirects: [/wordpress/archives/2065, /archives/2065]
-categories:
-- ecology
 tags:
 - warning-signals
+title: 'Monday: Warning Signals Manuscript'
+url: /2011/06/27/monday-warning-signals-manuscript/
 ---

 Looking at ways to visually explain receiver-operator characteristic (ROC) curves.
 Should probably be done in a way that maps the curves to the points along the curve.
 May make a nice graphic but perhaps unnecessary.